Hives rashes usually get better within a few minutes to a few days. You can often treat hives yourself.

-- your hives keep coming back – you may be allergic to something
+- hives keeps coming back (you may be allergic to something)

-- you also have a high temperature and feel generally unwell
+- you also have a high temperature and feel unwell

-- you also have swelling under the skin – this might be angioedema
+- you also have swelling under your skin (this might be angioedema)

 Treatment for hives from a GP

-If your hives don't go away with treatment, you may be referred to a skin specialist (dermatologist).
+If hives does not go away with treatment, you may be referred to a skin specialist (dermatologist).

 You cannot always prevent hives

-Hives occur when something causes high levels of histamine and other chemicals to be released in the skin.
+You get hives when something causes high levels of histamine and other chemicals to be released in your skin.
 This is known as a trigger.